sal55/langs/CompilerSuite.md

                          ├────> .pcl IL File
                          └────>  Interpret IL code
 ````
-(For conventional multi-module C programs, a driver script is used, which invokes CC with ASM output for each module, and submits all to AA6 to produce EXE etc. AA7, the version described below, accepts one module only.)
+(For conventional multi-module C programs, a driver script is used, which invokes BCC with ASM output for each module, and submits all to AA6 to produce EXE etc. AA7, the version described below, accepts one module only.)

 **'PC' PCL Processor**
 ````